Assault in Missouri

 Second-Degree Assault

-There are four ways in which assault would be classified as second degree:
+There are four ways in which this type of crime would be classified as a second-degree assault:

-- Attempting to kill or cause serious physical injury due to passion of adequate cause
+- Attempting to kill or cause serious physical injury to another person due to passion of adequate cause

-- Attempting to cause any physical injury via the use of a deadly weapon or dangerous instrument
+- Attempting to cause any physical injury to another person via the use of a deadly weapon or a dangerous instrument

-- Recklessly causing any physical injury by means of a firearm being discharged
+- Recklessly causing any physical injury to another person by means of a firearm being discharged

-In the case of the first scenario, it is the defendant’s burden to prove that the passion that arose was such that it would cause someone to act spontaneously, as opposed to have pre-meditated the assault, otherwise the crime would be first-degree.
-These crimes are all Class D felonies which can escalate to Class B if the victim comes from the list given above.
+In the case of the first scenario, it is the defendant’s burden to prove that the passion that arose was such that it would have caused a reasonable person to act spontaneously, as opposed to having pre-meditated the assault.
+If that burden of proof is not fulfilled, the crime would be classified as a first-degree assault.
+These crimes are all Class D felonies which can be escalated to a Class B felony if the victim comes from the list given above.

 Third-Degree Assault